omniaalwazzan/omniaalwazzan.github.io/_pages/about.md

 I recently completed my Master's Degree in Electronics and Information Engineering from [Jeonbuk National University, Jeonju, Republic of Korea, (JBNU)](https://www.jbnu.ac.kr/kor/) with research focused on Fundamental Deep Learning and Compuer Vision Applications to Healthcare and Precision Agriculture.
 My primary research mission is to solve various vision problems like Segmentation, Detection, Depth Estimation, and Classification.

-Moreover, I also investigates topics related to Deep learning on Mobile Devices, BioInformatics, Optical Flow and Signal Processing.
+Moreover, I also investigate topics related to Deep learning on Mobile Devices, BioInformatics, Optical Flow and Signal Processing.

 I obtained my B.S. in Electrical and Electronics Engineering with <b> Magna Cum Laude </b> from [Bahria University Islamabad, (BUIC) Pakistan](https://www.bahria.edu.pk/) (2014-2018 batch).